 Facebook used to be a platform traditionally used to keep in touch with friends and family.

-Now, it has become one of your most powerful marketing tools as an eCommerce store.
+Now, it has become one of your most powerful marketing workflow tools as an ecommerce store.
 From a large user base to countless ways to target potential customers, the platform comes with everything you need to create winning campaigns.

 If it’s your first time using Facebook to market your brand, however, the platform may seem intimidating, especially as news feed algorithms frequently constantly change by the day.

 So to help you out, we’ve outlined this guide on how to start promoting your store on Facebook.

 Why Should Facebook Marketing Be Part of Your Strategy?

 Facebook represents the perfect opportunity for ecommerce businesses to promote their brand.
 Here are the main reasons why Facebook is one of the most powerful marketing tools for your store:

 Facebook offers an abundance of customers to target: around 2.7 billion people worldwide are actively using the platform.
 That’s almost a third of the planet at your fingertips!

 So if you’re not targeting customers on Facebook, you’re missing out on countless opportunities.

 Boosting brand awareness and driving traffic to your store is vital for ecommerce success.
 The more people know about your brand, the more sales and leads you’ll generate.